|Nutrition Facts (per serving)|

 - 2 cloves garlic (minced)

-- 4 greenonions (thinly sliced)
+- 4 green onions (thinly sliced)

-- 1 1/2 cups short grain brown rice (brown arborio rice)
+- 1 1/2 cups brown arborio rice

-- 6 cups hot broth, vegetable and/or chicken, divided
+- 6 cups hot broth (vegetable and/or chicken, divided)

 - 1/2 teaspoon dried leaf sage

-- 1 cup frozen peas (cooked and hot)
+- 1 cup frozen peas (cooked, hot)

-- 1/2 cup finely shredded Parmesan cheese
+- 1/2 cup Parmesan cheese (finely shredded)

-- Heat 2 tablespoons of olive oil in a large saucepan over medium heat.
+Heat 2 tablespoons of olive oil in a large saucepan over medium heat.
 Add mushrooms and cook, stirring, until mushrooms are browned.
 Add the garlic and green onions; continue cooking for 1 minute.

-- To the saucepan add the remaining 1 tablespoon of oil and place it back over medium heat.
+To the saucepan, add the remaining 1 tablespoon of oil, and place it back over medium heat.
 Add the rice and cook, stirring, until aromatic, 3 to 4 minutes.

-- Add 1 cup of broth to the rice and cook, stirring, until the liquid is absorbed.
-Add 1/2 cup of broth and cook, stirring constantly, until broth has been absorbed.
 Continue adding broth in 1/2 cup portions, stirring and cooking until each portion has been absorbed.
-When the risotto is just tender (about 25 to 30 minutes), add the mushroom mixture back to the rice and stir in the dried sage.
+When the risotto is just tender (about 25 to 30 minutes), add the mushroom mixture back to the rice, and stir in the dried sage.
 Cook for about 8 to 10 minutes longer, adding more broth as needed (add small amounts of water if all of the broth has been used).

-- Just before serving, stir in the hot cooked peas and Parmesan cheese.
+Just before serving, stir in the hot cooked peas and Parmesan cheese.
 Add salt and pepper to taste.

-The beauty of risotto is that it is the perfect blank slate for adding a variety of vegetables or other ingredients, or altering the recipe to your liking.
+- The beauty of risotto is that it is the perfect blank slate for adding a variety of vegetables or other ingredients or altering the recipe to your liking.
 You can omit the peas in this recipe or replace them with diced steamed carrots or sweet potato.
 For a spring dish, add about 1/2 cup of fresh steamed chopped asparagus to the risotto along with the peas.